 As of January 1st, 2020, prices of all generic drugs, as well as the brand-name and non-formulary drugs that you purchase either through mail-order or at in-network, or at out-of-network pharmacies will increase.
 If you continue to get your prescriptions filled at on-base or on-post pharmacies, the cost will remain free and you will not see the increase.

 These changes should be kept in mind if you are used to getting your prescriptions away from the on-base or on-post pharmacies.

 The rates for vision and retiree dental insurance will be increasing in 2020.
-If you are enrolled in FEDVIP you will need to decide if you will change plans or stick with what you have.
-If you stick with what you have it will be at the new 2020 rates.
+If you are enrolled in FEDVIP, which is vision insurance for military dependents, retirees, and their families and dental insurance for retirees and their families, you will need to decide if you will change plans or stick with what you have based on the new 2020 rates.

 Dental premiums will increase by 5.6% on average over current rates, with vision premiums increasing by 1.5% on average, according to TRICARE.
 The Federal Benefits Open Season begins on November 11th and ends December 9th.
 If you want to change your plan, you must do so during open season or following a FEDVIP qualifying life event.
 You can use the FEDVIP plan comparison tool to see what these changes mean for you and if you should choose another plan.
 In 2020, FEDVIP will offer 10 dental and 4 vision carriers you can choose from.